technology-ebay-de/feature-driven-architecture/scoped-redux/README.md

 # Zero code framework for Redux.

-A set of conventions to make Redux more maintainable and less verbose.
+A set of conventions and principles to make Redux more maintainable and less verbose.
+This example is a port of [redux real-world](https://github.com/reduxjs/redux/blob/master/examples/real-world/) example

 ## Todo

+- Port repos page from real-world
 - Use state based router
 - Use reselect
 - Add propTypes